Assessments: If Things Go Wrong

 Occasionally, you may find that there will be times when things don't always go to plan.
 This page tells you what can happen if you fail a module and also how to apply for Extenuating Circumstances or make an appeal.

 If you fail a module

-If you fail one or more items of assessment on a module, you may be permitted to re-sit those assessments.
-Alternatively, you may be required to repeat that module with attendance, in which case you will be required to pay the repeat fee for that module.
+If you fail one or more elements of assessment on a module, you may be permitted to re-sit those assessments.
+Alternatively, you may be required to repeat that module with attendance, in which case you will be required to pay the repeat fee for the module.
 In some cases, failure of a large number of assessments may result in a requirement for you to withdraw.
-For more information about this, please contact the UCB Registry (Room 629, Summer Row), while the Finance and Information Support Unit (First Floor, Summer Row) will have details about any relevant charges.
+For more information about this, please contact Exams (in the Academic Registry on Third Floor of The Link), while the Finance and Information Support Unit (First Floor of The Link) will have details about any relevant charges.

-The number of modules in which you may be permitted to be reassessed varies according to the programme that you are on, and what level of study you are at.
-If, after one or more re-sit/repeat attempts, you have not successfully completed the assessment for more than the maximum permissible number of modules, then you may be required to ‘repeat the year with attendance’ (see below).
-In this case you would not have to repeat the whole year of your programme, but only those modules which you had not successfully completed.
+The number of modules in which you may be permitted to be reassessed varies according to the course that you are on, and level of study.
+If, after one or more re-sit/repeat attempts, you have not successfully completed the assessment for more than the maximum permissible number of modules, you may be required to ‘repeat the year with attendance’ (see below).
+In this case you would not have to repeat the whole year of your course, but only those modules which you had not successfully completed.

 Repeating a year of study

 If you are required to repeat all or part of a year of your course, your entitlement to tuition fees support may be affected.
 If you are in this position, you should seek advice from the Finance Office.
 Another good source of information on student finance matters is the Government's Student Finance website.

 During a period of study, students may encounter significant personal difficulties that adversely affect their ability to study or complete assessments and/or examinations.
 These personal difficulties are referred to as 'Extenuating Cicrumstances'.
 Extenuating Circumstances may occur at any point in the academic year and may affect any form of assessment including coursework and examinations and may result in absence from teaching.